adrewtran/adrewtran/README.md

 # Hi there!👋 I'm An Tran

-A **Senior Software Engineer** with a decade of experience designing, developing, and deploying robust software solutions.
+I am a **Senior Software Engineer | Engineering Leader** with a decade of experience designing, developing, and deploying robust software solutions.
 I'm passionate about building impactful products, continuously learning, and solving complex challenges across various tech stacks.

 -----